Share This Article

 How to Avoid It Altogether

 You may be tempted to rely on safety or evasive behavior.
 After all, witches are not exactly popular or mainstream.
 They ought to be easy to avoid altogether.
 But keep in mind that ignoring a problem will just make it worse.
-There’s no medicine specifically for phobias, but do not worry.
-These treatment options have helped alleviate symptoms of Wiccaphobia and similar conditions.
+There’s no medicine specifically for phobias, but don’t worry.
+These treatment options have helped alleviate symptoms of wiccaphobia and similar conditions.
 You may have to try several before you find one that works for you.
 The most important thing is that you get out of this pit of fear.

 Conclusion

 A fear of the unknown is at the heart of why witches were so feared in the past.
 The more you know, the more you can reject irrational beliefs.
-Don’t allow Wiccaphobia to get in the way of your everyday life.
+Don’t allow wiccaphobia to get in the way of your everyday life.
 Witches can be scary, but they don’t have to take over your thoughts.
 Once you find a treatment that works for you, practice it.
 Soon, you can wear a Halloween witch costume for fun.